craws/OpenAtlas/sphinx/source/admin/mail.rst

 * **Port** - e.g. 587
 * **Email from** - displayed in emails
 * **From name** - displayed in emails
-* **Recipients feedback** - email addresses (use space as separator) to receive mails from the feedback form.
+* **Recipients feedback** - email addresses to receive mails from the feedback form.
 The first address is also displayed as feedback contact.